 Generating Assets or ESSs smaller than 50 megawatts are exempt from the entirety of Section 6.0.
-Each facility's capacity shall be determined by summing the nameplate capacities of all units of the Generating Asset and/or ESS.
+Each facility's capacity shall be determined by summing the nameplate capacities of all units of the Generating Asset and/or ESS utilizing the same meter.
 Notwithstanding this exemption, Generating Assets or ESSs one megawatt or larger but smaller than 50 megawatts are required to observe the following requirements: